 Summary

-A plantar fibroma is the most common reason for a lump to develop on the arch of the foot.
-These are often small (< half an inch), but can grow steadily to reach sizes of 2 inches or more.
-Many patients with plantar fibromas do not have any symptoms and when they do it is often only a vague discomfort from “walking on a lump”.
-These masses can be treated non-surgically with a soft accommodative prefabricated (over the counter) orthotic.
-However, if they grow larger or are a persistent source of discomfort they should be removed surgically.
+Many patients with plantar fibromas do not have any symptoms and when they do, it is often only a vague discomfort from “walking on a lump.”
+These masses can be treated non-surgically by reducing the stress on the plantar fascia or with a custom or soft accommodating prefabricated (over the counter) orthotic.
+However, if they grow larger or are a persistent source of discomfort, they should be removed surgically.

 History

-Patients with plantar fibromas will usually report that they just noticed the mass one day.
+Patients with plantar fibromas will usually report that they “just noticed the mass one day.”
 Occasionally they will have a history of a similar mass in the palm (Dupytren’s Contracture).
-As the mass gets larger they may report increasing discomfort with prolonged standing
+As the mass gets larger, they may report increasing discomfort with prolonged standing.

 Physical Examination